denoland/deno/std/log/README.md

 backups to keep), `log.txt.1` would be renamed to `log.txt.2`, `log.txt` would be renamed to `log.txt.1` and finally `log.txt` would be created from scratch where the new log message would be written.

+Logging is performed asynchronously using a buffer for greater performance.
+Logs are automatically flushed from the buffer upon completion of the process, or when the `handler.destroy()` or `handler.flush()` methods are called.

 Options for this handler are: